 The default stem direction on a stave is up.
 If a stave has more than one part, the default direction for the part stated first, is up.
 The default for the next part is down.
 A third part would have up-stems by default; and so on, in an alternating fashion.

 Write ! to flip the stem direction.
 The direction of each and every stem is thus always precisely regulated.

 In this file format, it is not possible beforehand to know where a certain measure will appear on the page.
 A stave that contains no printable information for the duration of a whole measure can be flagged for potential omission with a question mark.
 Only if all measures of a specific stave happen to end up on the same line of music, and they all have this command, that stave on that line will be omitted.
 For example, in piano music it is common to sometimes have two staves per line, and then maybe three staves on the next line.
 As soon as there is no printable information for a certain stave throughout a line of music, these commands will remove that unnecessary stave.

-The note value is valid for notes, chords and rests that follow on the particular stave (or for an individual part on a stave).
+The note value is valid for subsequent notes, chords and rests of an individual part on a stave.
 The note value is no longer valid when a measure has ended.

 1→ Use one of the following: /d Double whole note; /w Whole note; /h Half note; /q Quarter note; /e Eight note; /s Sixteenth note; /t 1/32; /i 1/64; /x 1/128; /y 1/256; /z 1/512; /k 1/1024.

 2→ Add a dot for augmented/dotted notes.
 Add two dots for doubly augmented/dotted notes, etc. Example: /e.. yields doubly augmented eight notes.

 Note heads in a chord are analyzed from bottom to top and with respect to pitch.
 The note heads that belong to a specific octave, range from positions C to B.